-- Pulse oximetry.
-Saturation levels <90% in children or adults signal the need for aggressive therapy.
-The FDA has issued a safety communication alerting healthcare professionals to the fact that, under conditions of hypoxemia, oxygen saturation may be over-estimated by pulse oximeters in people with dark skin color.654 - PEF in patients older than 5 years (Box 4-3, p.148)
+Pulse oximetry: Saturation levels <90% in children or adults signal the need for aggressive therapy.
+Under conditions of hypoxemia, oxygen saturation may be over-estimated by pulse oximetry in people with dark skin color.
+728

+PEF in patients older than 5 years (Box 9-4, p.167)